A successfully self-published book can propel you down the road to a book contract at a commercial publishing house.

 That’s part of our deal when we sign an author.
-We assume and expect a continuing active engagement in the kind of marketing that only the author can provide: constant outreach, blogging and social networking, which has become the most effective way to sell any book.
+We assume and expect a continuing active engagement in the kind of marketing that only the author can provide: constant outreach, blogging, and social networking, which has become the most effective way to sell any book.

 4. An expectation of ongoing bulk sales

-We know that self-published books are often a kind of calling card tool the author uses at trainings and workshops for back-of-the-room sales.
+We know that self-published books are often a kind of calling card tool the author uses at training and workshops for back-of-the-room sales.
 These authors continue to make bulk sale purchases from a commercial publisher after the new edition has come out.